NamithaChitrazee/REve/documentation/GettingStarted.md

 ##### 1.2 Build GDML Geometry (generally not needed if working from a Musing)

-The Event Display requires the detector geometry in **GDML** (Geometry Description Markup Language) format.
-Skipping this step can cause a fatal ROOT error as shown below.
+But if you have your own local muse setup and want to incorporate the Event Display as well, do not forget the following step after cloning and building the Event Display repository.

 * **Command to Build GDML:**
     ```
     muse build GDML
     ```

-* **Common Error if Skipped:**
+Skipping this step can cause a fatal ROOT error as shown below.

     ```
      what(): ---- FatalRootError BEGIN
      Fatal Root Error: TFile::Write